unlocomqx/sveltekit-plugin-console/README.md

 	log_on_server?: boolean;
 }
 ```

 ## Usage

 Use console.log normally on your server code.
 You don't need to change anything.

 ## Is this secure?

 This plugin only works on serve mode.
 It does not affect your production build.

 ## Todos

 - [ ] provide file:line-number and make it clickable if possible
 - [x] provide option to suppress logs on the server console (to avoid flooding)

+## 🙏 Thanks

+Much of the credits go to [unplugin-turbo-console](https://github.com/unplugin/unplugin-turbo-console) for the tricky
+parts such as static analysis and code transformation.